 If you are breastfeeding, you should refrain from consuming the baby’s reactive foods, as the proteins in the foods appear in your milk and are then passed to the baby when nursing.

 The minimum age for testing a child is 6 months and the minimum weight is 16 pounds for babies who are ill or symptomatic.
 If the baby is thriving and does not exhibit delays in growth and development, no colic, no sleep issues, etc., it would be best to wait to conduct the test after the baby is consuming solid foods.

 Is the ALCAT tests covered by health insurance?

 No. Insurance plans do not reimburse for the Alcat Test, currently.
-However, I accept most HSA’s.
+You will receive a receipt for your records.